dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    TC_STAT_INIT_MASK
      This corresponds to the INIT_MASK keyword in the MET tc_stat config file.
-For more information, please refer to the `MET Users Guide <https://dtcenter.org/sites/defau\lt/files/community-code/met/docs/user-guide/MET_Users_Guide_v8.1.2.pdf>`_ .
+For more information, please refer to the `MET User's Guide <https://dtcenter.org/community-code/model-evaluation-tools-met/documentation>`_ .

      | *Used by:*  TcStat
      | *Family:*  [config]
      | *Default:*  Varies

    TC_STAT_INIT_STR_NAME
      This corresponds to the INIT_STR_NAME keyword in the MET tc_stat config file.
-Please refer to  the `MET Users Guide <https://dtcenter.org/sites/defau\lt/files/community-code/met/docs/user-guide/MET_Users_Guide_v8.1.2.pdf>`_ for more details.
+Please refer to  the `MET User's Guide <https://dtcenter.org/community-code/model-evaluation-tools-met/documentation>`_ for more details.

      | *Used by:*  TcStat
      | *Family:*  [config]
      | *Default:*  Varies

    TC_STAT_INIT_STR_VAL
      This corresponds to the INIT_STR_VAL keyword in the MET tc_stat config file.
-Please refer to the `MET Users Guide <https://dtcenter.org/sites/defau\lt/files/community-code/met/docs/user-guide/MET_Users_Guide_v8.1.2.pdf>`_ for more information.
+Please refer to the `MET User's Guide <https://dtcenter.org/community-code/model-evaluation-tools-met/documentation>`_ for more information.

      | *Used by:*  TcStat
      | *Family:*  [config]